reactphp/http-client/README.md

 * `drain`: The outgoing buffer drained and the response is ready to accept more data for the next `write()` call.
 * `error`: An error occurred, an `Exception` is passed as first argument.
+  If the response emits an `error` event, this will also be emitted here.
 * `close`: The request is closed.
 If an error occurred, this event will be preceeded by an `error` event.
+  For a successful response, this will be emitted only once the response emits the `close` event.

 Response implements ReadableStreamInterface.
 Interesting events emitted by Response: